 Restricted Stock Units.
 A participant does not recognize taxable income when an award of RSUs is granted.
 When the restriction period for the award ends and the RSUs are settled, the participant will recognize ordinary income equal to the cash or fair market value of the shares received at that time.
-If a Participant receives shares in settlement of RSUs, the participant will have a tax basis in such shares equal to the fair market value of the shares on the date of settlement and the participant will recognize short-term or long-term capital gain or loss, depending upon whether the shares are sold more than one year after the date of settlement.
+If a Participant receives shares in settlement of RSUs, the participant will have a tax basis in such shares equal to the fair market value of the shares on the date of settlement and the participant's holding period with respect to such shares will begin on such date.
+Upon the sale of shares received by the Participant in settlement of RSUs, the participant will recognize short-term or long-term capital gain or loss, depending upon whether the shares are sold more than one year after the date of settlement.
 The amount of gain or loss recognized by the participant will be equal to the difference between the amount realized upon the sale of the shares and the tax basis of the shares.
 As discussed below, some RSU awards may be considered deferred compensation and must comply with the requirements of Section 409A of the Code in order to avoid early income inclusion, additional taxes and interest.

 Other Stock-Based Awards.
 The tax treatment of other share-based awards will generally be governed by the principles set forth in Sections 61, 83, 162 and 451 of the Code.
 This tax treatment will vary depending on the type of award but should generally be analogous to the tax treatment of restricted stock, options, deferred stock and RSUs as described above.
 Accordingly, in most cases, other stock-based awards payable in shares will be subject to ordinary income taxation when the forfeiture restrictions applicable to the award, if any, lapse and the shares are transferred to the participant, whichever occurs later.
 If an other share-based award is payable in cash, such award will be taxable upon the actual or constructive receipt of the cash payment.
 If shares are issued or transferred to the participant in connection with the settlement of an other stock-based, the participant's tax basis in the shares received will generally be equal to the fair market value of such shares upon the earlier of the date when the forfeiture restrictions lapse or the when shares are transferred, whichever occurs later.
 The participant's holding period for the shares will generally begin when the forfeiture restrictions lapse or when the shares are transferred, whichever occurs later.
-Upon the sale of shares, the participant will recognize short-term or long-term capital gain or loss depending upon whether the shares have been held for more than one year after the later of the date of when the forfeiture restrictions lapse or when the shares are transferred to the participant.
+Upon the sale of shares, the participant will recognize short-term or longterm capital gain or loss depending upon whether the shares have been held for more than one year after the later of the date of when the forfeiture restrictions lapse or when the shares are transferred to the participant.
 If shares transferred or issued to a participant upon the grant of an other stock-based award are subject to forfeiture, the participant may be able to make an election under Section 83(b) of the Code, as described above in the section relating to restricted stock.